MEET THE MOO BOARD

 Don was an Instructor of Carpentry and Building Construction at the Milwaukee Area Technical College from 1974-2011.
 He completed a Carpentry Apprenticeship in 1971 and a Bachelor and Masters degree in Education at UW-Stout.
 He Enjoys teaching guitar to whomever is interested

-JOE BOXHORN - Board Member Emeritus
+Joe Boxhorn - Board Member Emeritus